 This was a refreshing, contemporary romance complete with modern lingo, texting, and funny chapter titles such as “VHS and Chill,” a clever play on the popular “Netflix and Chill.”
 This book was filled with romance, a little mystery, and plenty of surprises.
 One of my favorite things about this modern story was the older love story that was nestled inside the contemporary one.
 We get glimpses early on of a forbidden love that took place during WWI told through the letters that survived the lovers, which sets a romantic tone for the book.
 The hopeless romantic in me wished there were more to that story and is hoping for a prequel that tells the love story of Violet and her secret lover.

-This book was well written with excellent supporting characters that were believable in their roles as bratty siblings, loving family, and good friends.
+This book had excellent supporting characters that were believable in their roles as bratty siblings, loving family, and good friends.
 Both teenagers and adults would enjoy this read.
-If you enjoy novels by Nicholas Sparks, I highly recommend that you check out Melody’s Key, available now on Amazon.
+If you enjoy novels by Nicholas Sparks, I recommend that you check out Melody’s Key.